 Margie Gray, CPC

 As Manager of Strategic Partnerships, Margie intimately and innately understands the people, players and purposes that PMD Alliance strives to impact with every fiber of our organization.
 Margie spent 22 years of her career supporting private practice and corporate-owned neurosurgery clinics.

 Thus, it was a natural progression when she moved into a support role for MDS neurologists confronting the day-to-day challenges of patients with a variety of movement disorders.
 Her deep, personal understanding of Parkinson disease and other movement disorders makes Margie a standout member of our Leadership Team.

 Director, Certified Parkinson Disease Care

-“I’ve had a checkered career trajectory – but I keep it interesting,” says Judy Talley, MA Gerontology, PMD Alliance CPDC director, and past PMD Alliance Vice President of Strategic Programs.
-While she stepped back in 2018 from a full-time position, she continues to be a valuable resource, drawing upon her extensive experience in business management along with over two decades of experience in retirement, assisted living, memory care, skilled nursing, and hospital environments.
-While holding positions in sales and marketing, Judy understood well the importance of listening on purpose and using a positive, clear and engaging communication style.
-This is evident with her interaction and deep connection with all stakeholders, and she never hesitates to share her wisdom.
+“I’ve had a checkered career trajectory – but I keep it interesting,” says Judy Talley, MA Gerontology, PMD Alliance CPDC director and past PMD Alliance Vice President of Strategic Programs.
+Judy draws upon extensive experience in business management, along with over two decades of experience in retirement, assisted living, memory care, skilled nursing and hospital environments.

 Manager, Live Programs